GSA/digitalgov.gov/content/posts/2015-07-27-the-content-corner-supporting-your-content.md

 ## Timing Could Be Everything

 Advanced planning is also a great way to respond to and address any particular promotion of your content that might need to be done “out of cycle.”
 Most government agencies have specific routines and schedules for communications.
 In my experience, several communication channels also involve a lengthy approval process that can at times seem akin to a Japanese game show.
 I try and leave myself 3 -4 weeks of slack, especially dealing with communications that will require director-level approval.
-Sometimes even more time is required, depending on travel schedules or other communications that are already in the queue. {% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/07/250-x-167-Content-Corner-photo-Edan-Cohen-photo-1415033523948-6c31d010530d.jpg" alt="Crowd scene at beach and boardwalk" %}
+Sometimes even more time is required, depending on travel schedules or other communications that are already in the queue. {{< legacy-img src="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/07/250-x-167-Content-Corner-photo-Edan-Cohen-photo-1415033523948-6c31d010530d.jpg" alt="Crowd scene at beach and boardwalk" caption="" >}}

 One of the most important things to do is reach out to those in your agency who will know and control the timing of these communications so you can plan it into your schedule.
 Commonly, these functions are handled by your public affairs office.
 If you don’t already have a good working relationship with your public affairs office, I strongly suggest you cultivate one.
 As someone who works outside my public affairs office but on similar projects, having that strong rapport is frequently critical to the success of our content promotion efforts.